nasa/openmct/API.md

 A single telemetry point is considered a Datum, and is represented by a standard javascript object.
-Realtime subscriptions (obtained via **subscribe**) will invoke the supplied callback once for each telemetry datum recieved.
+Realtime subscriptions (obtained via **subscribe**) will invoke the supplied callback once for each telemetry datum received.
 Telemetry requests (obtained via **request**) will return a promise for an array of telemetry datums.